thewca/wcif/specification.md

 ### Venue

-Represents schedule data relevant to a specific competition venue (physical place).
+Represents a physical location where the competition takes place.

 | Attribute | Type | Description |
 | --- | --- | --- |